OPINION

 Booky eventually entered the Federal Witness Protection Program.
 Prior to that time the government’s only access to Booky was through Minkin.
 Booky was hidden by Minkin and only Minkin knew his location.
 RT at 3-758.
 The government thus benefitted from Minkin’s role as a conduit between Booky and the government agents and AUSAs.
 RT at 3-759.

-After Booky's arrest, the government agents believed that in order for Booky to remain a viable active informant, he would have to convince his confederates that he had not "rolled over" and was still fighting the prosecution of his case.
+After Booky’s arrest, the government agents believed that in order for Booky to remain a viable active informant, he would have to convince his confederates that he had not “rolled over” and was still fighting the prosecution of his case.
 Minkin, Booky and Agent Ames agreed that Booky should act as if he were not cooperating with the government and as if Minkin were defending him.
 RT at 3-569.
 During the summer of 1987 Booky began to put pressure on his confederates, including Marshank, to pay for his supposed defense and to provide him with living expenses.
-See Heng Decl., Exs.
-B, C, E. Marshank paid ten thousand dollars to Minkin for Booky's defense and expenses.
+See Heng Deck, Exs.
+B, C, E. Marshank paid ten thousand dollars to Minkin for Booky’s defense and expenses.
 RT at 3-596.
 Booky ostensibly requested the payment to convince his confederates that he had not become a government informant.
 RT at 3-576.

-The government was aware that Booky was pressuring Marshank for money to pay Minkin's fees.
-Booky had several phone conversations with Marshank in which he indicated that he needed money to pay Minkin for his defense.
+The government was aware that Booky was pressuring Marshank for money to pay Minkin’s fees.
+Booky had several phone conversations with Marshank in which he indicated that he needed money to pay Min-kin for his defense.
 These phone conversations were recorded by the government.
 Heng Decl., Exs.
 C at 5-8, Ex.
 E. Agent Ames testified that he told Robinson about the payment of money by Marshank to Minkin, RT at 3-587-88, 3-598, and that Robinson must have been aware of the payments because in the summer of 1987 he was the AUSA on the case and was aware of the contents of the taped Booky phone conversations.
-RT at 3-528.[8]
-The government, however, allowed both Booky and Minkin to keep the money.
+RT at 3-528.
+8 The government, however, allowed both Booky and Minkin to keep the money.
 None of the money paid to Booky and Minkin was ever seized.
 RT at 3-596-98.
-The government subsequently used the payment of Minkin's fees as evidence against Marshank in the second grand jury proceeding against him.
+The government subsequently used the payment of Minkin’s fees as evidence against Mar-shank in the second grand jury proceeding against him.
 RT 3-673.

 During the time between Booky’s arrest and the defendant’s indictment, Booky received over twenty thousand dollars from various sources.
 RT at 3-645.
 Minkin received ten thousand dollars from Marshank for Booky’s ostensible defense.
 Grand Jury Proceedings, Testimony of Ronald Minkin, June 28, 1990, at 27-28.
 Minkin testified that he gave half of that sum to Oliver and returned the other half to Booky for living expenses.
 RT at 1-186.

 In the summer of 1987 it became clear to the government that Booky was suspected by his confederates.
 Booky reported that he was finding it difficult to get close to Hartog.
 RT at 3-677.
-Robinson, Ames and Yamashita decided to use the information provided by Booky and Minkin to indict Marshank on a historical conspiracy charge in the hopes that Marshank would then *1516 provide information about a thirty-five ton shipment of marijuana, known as the "Hartog Load", that was allegedly being shipped from Thailand.
+Robinson, Ames and Yamashita decided to use the information provided by Booky and Minkin to indict Marshank on a historical conspiracy charge in the hopes that Marshank would then *1516 provide information about a thirty-five ton shipment of marijuana, known as the “Har-tog Load”, that was allegedly being shipped from Thailand.
 Def.Ex.
 P at 2-3; RT at 2-346.

-During the 1987 pre-indictment investigation of Marshank, then-AUSA Robinson knew that Minkin was representing Marshank.
+During the 1987 pre-indictment investigation of Marshank, then-AUSA Robinson knew that Minkin was representing Mar-shank.
 RT at 2-269, 2-323-24.
-Robinson also knew that Minkin had told Agent Ames that Marshank would probably cooperate with the government because Minkin had been Marshank's lawyer previously.
+Robinson also knew that Minkin had told Agent Ames that Marshank would probably cooperate with the government because Minkin had been Marshank’s lawyer previously.
 RT at 2-328, 2-350.
-In addition, Robinson was aware that the government would use information from Minkin's other clients to indict Marshank.
+In addition, Robinson was aware that the government would use information from Minkin’s other clients to indict Marshank.
 RT at 2-333.
-Minkin's role, assigned to him by the government, was to encourage and bring about Marshank's cooperation.
+Minkin’s role, assigned to him by the government, was to encourage and bring about Mar-shank’s cooperation.
 RT at 2-324.

 After the decision was made to indict and arrest Marshank, the grand jury heard testimony from several witnesses.
 All of the witnesses who provided testimony against Marshank were clients of Ron Minkin.
 RT at 2-272.
-The grand jury witnesses were Seth Booky, Robert Wehe, and a government agent who summarized a statement taken from David Vandrell, another of Minkin's clients.
+The grand jury witnesses were Seth Booky, Robert Wehe, and a government agent who summarized a statement taken from David Vandrell, another of Min-kin’s clients.
 RT at 2-270, 2-352.

 Although the government was ready to arrest Marshank following his indictment on September 16, 1987, his whereabouts were unknown.
 RT at 3-535.
-Agent Ames called Agent Rasmussen, who gave Minkin's telephone number to Ames.
+Agent Ames called Agent Rasmussen, who gave Minkin’s telephone number to Ames.
 RT at 2-496.
 Ames then phoned Minkin.
-Minkin made inquiries to determine where Marshank was, RT 1-61-62, informed Ames that the defendant was in Florida, and provided the agent with Marshank's exact location.
+Min-kin made inquiries to determine where Mar-shank was, RT 1-61-62, informed Ames that the defendant was in Florida, and provided the agent with Marshank’s exact location.
 RT at 3-535.

-Acting upon the information provided by Minkin, Ames flew to Florida, found Marshank and arrested him on October 2, 1987.
+Acting upon the information provided by Minkin, Ames flew to Florida, found Mar-shank and arrested him on October 2, 1987.
 RT at 3-536.
-By the time of the defendant's arrest, Agent Ames and AUSA Robinson knew that Minkin was representing Booky, RT at 3-527, and that Booky and Minkin had provided the government with the information leading to Marshank's arrest.
+By the time of the defendant’s arrest, Agent Ames and AUSA Robinson knew that Minkin was representing Booky, RT at 3-527, and that Booky and Minkin had provided the government with the information leading to Marshank’s arrest.
 RT at 3-528.

 Agent Ames stated that after he arrested Marshank he read the defendant his Miranda rights and then suggested that he call legal counsel.
 Ames provided Marshank with a telephone to make the call.
 Ames Decl.
 9:16-21; RT at 3-536-38.
 Agent Yamashita testified that it is highly unusual for a government agent to suggest that a suspect contact legal counsel upon making an arrest and that the standard procedure for Customs agents is to avoid any mention of attorneys after suspects are given the Miranda warning so as not to damage the possibility of obtaining an interview with the suspect.
 RT at 3-723-24.
 This, obviously, was not a concern of Agent Ames in this case.
 As expected, Marshank called Minkin.
 RT at 3-537.

-Minkin flew to Florida to represent Marshank.
+Minkin flew to Florida to represent Mar-shank.
 RT at 3-538; Def.Ex.
 L. Agent Rasmussen testified that both Ames and Minkin called him either from Florida or immediately before they went to Florida; thus, Minkin conferred with the government before meeting with his client.
 RT at 2-441.
 By this time Rasmussen was aware that Minkin represented Booky, RT at 2-444, and that Minkin was going to Florida on business involving Marshank.
 Id.

-In Florida, Agent Ames met first with Minkin and then with Minkin and Marshank.
+In Florida, Agent Ames met first with Minkin and then with Minkin and Mar-shank.
 RT at 3-530-31.
-Ames never informed Marshank that Minkin had provided the government with information concerning Marshank's whereabouts or that Minkin and his clients had supplied the government with the information that led to Marshank's indictment and arrest.
+Ames never informed Marshank that Minkin had provided the government with information concerning Marshank’s whereabouts or that Min-kin and his clients had supplied the government with the information that led to Mar-shank’s indictment and arrest.
 RT at 3-553-54.
-The meeting between Ames, Minkin and Marshank was off the record for the most part.
+The meeting between Ames, Min-kin and Marshank was off the record for the most part.
 Minkin, however, did recommend to the defendant that he disclose on the record the existence of two false passports.
 RT at 3-532.
-Minkin told Ames that he would put the passport discussion on the record as a "sign of good faith."
+Minkin told Ames that he would put the passport discussion on the record as a “sign of good faith.”
 Ames Decl. at 11.
-At a bail hearing the following week, Marshank's admission was used by the government to argue for detention of the defendant without bail.
+At a bail hearing the following week, Marshank’s admission was used by the government to argue for detention of the defendant without bail.
 RT at 3-532.
 Ames had no knowledge of *1517 the passports before learning about them from Minkin.
 RT at 3-590.

-Agent Ames had concerns about Minkin's ability to represent Marshank in light of their potential conflict of interest.
+Agent Ames had concerns about Min-kin’s ability to represent Marshank in light of their potential conflict of interest.
 RT at 3-524-25.
-The agent testified that before interviewing Marshank he called Robinson from Florida and expressed his concern about Minkin acting as the defendant's lawyer.
+The agent testified that before interviewing Marshank he called Robinson from Florida and expressed his concern about Minkin acting as the defendant’s lawyer.
 RT at 2-526.
 Ames testified that Robinson told him to proceed with the arrest and to bring Marshank back to San Francisco.
-Robinson said they would "sort it out later," RT at 3-526-27, and did not instruct Ames to raise the issue of conflict of interest with the court, the U.S. Attorney in Florida, or with Minkin himself.[9]
-Ames never informed Marshank or the court of the potential conflict of interest.
+Robinson said they would “sort it out later,” RT at 3-526-27, and did not instruct Ames to raise the issue of conflict of interest with the court, the U.S. Attorney in Florida, or with Minkin himself.
+9 Ames never informed Marshank or the court of the potential conflict of interest.
 RT at 3-554.

-Contrary to Minkin's predictions, Marshank refused to cooperate with the government following his arrest.
-After Marshank's arrest Minkin spoke with DEA Agent Heng.
+Contrary to Minkin’s predictions, Mar-shank refused to cooperate with the government following his arrest.
+After Marshank’s arrest Minkin spoke with DEA Agent Heng.
 Agent Heng testified that Minkin was disappointed that his client had refused to cooperate.
 RT at 3-823.
-Minkin complained that his client was "crying hysterically" and that, rather than taking advantage of Marshank's state, Agent Ames had "dropped the ball" by putting the defendant back in jail.
+Min-kin complained that his client was “crying hysterically” and that, rather than taking advantage of Marshank’s state, Agent Ames had “dropped the ball” by putting the defendant back in jail.
 Def.Ex.
 Y; RT at 3-796, 3-823.
-In addition, Minkin lamented to Robinson that Agent Ames "blew it" because the agent was not "heavy enough" with Marshank.
+In addition, Minkin lamented to Robinson that Agent Ames “blew it” because the agent was not “heavy enough” with Marshank.
 RT at 2-358-59.

 Agent Ames flew with Marshank from Florida to California.
 RT at 3-557.
 During the trip Ames had conversations with Marshank about substantive matters related to Marshank’s case, even though the agent was aware that Marshank was represented by counsel.
 RT at 3-557-60.
 After Marshank was returned to San Francisco, he dismissed Minkin and retained his current counsel.

-Marshank's ex-wife, Jane Wechsler, stated that she called Minkin on October 6, 1987, after learning of Marshank's arrest, to see if she could be of any help.
-In her sworn declaration, Wechsler recounted that Minkin claimed "he was the only person who could handle Steven's case, that if Steven knew what was best he would keep Minkin as his lawyer and would cooperate with the government `one hundred percent.'"
-Wechsler Aff. ¶ 6.
+Marshank’s ex-wife, Jane Wechsler, stated that she called Minkin on October 6, 1987, after learning of Marshank’s arrest, to see if she could be of any help.
+In her sworn declaration, Wechsler recounted that Minkin claimed “he was the only person who could handle Steven’s case, that if Steven knew what was best he would keep Minkin as his lawyer and would cooperate with the government ‘one hundred percent.’ ” Wechsler Aff. ¶ 6.
 Minkin also allegedly told Wechsler that Marshank would have to pay Minkin one million dollars and that federal agents would see to it that Marshank was able to obtain money from foreign bank accounts.
 Wechsler Aff. ¶ 8, 9.
-In addition, Wechsler contends that Minkin suggested that it would be helpful for government agents to arrest Julie Aldwell, a friend of Marshank's with whom he was purportedly involved in drug smuggling.
+In addition, Wechsler contends that Minkin suggested that it would be helpful for government agents to arrest Julie Aldwell, a friend of Marshank’s with whom he was purportedly involved in drug smuggling.
 Wechsler Aff. ¶ 18.
-Minkin allegedly told Wechsler that Aldwell's arrest would help Marshank "come to his senses," since Aldwell would be forced to inform on Marshank in order to save herself and Marshank would then "feel the noose tightening around his neck."
+Minkin allegedly told Wechsler that Aldwell’s arrest would help Marshank “come to his senses,” since Aldwell would be forced to inform on Marshank in order to save herself and Marshank would then “feel the noose tightening around his neck.”
 Id.

 Minkin maintained contact with government agents and provided them with substantive evidence against Marshank.
 The agents often took notes of their telephone conversations with Minkin.
 See Def.Ex.
-O and Y. Minkin often called the agents to give them information on Marshank's activities.[10]
-Def.Ex.
-Y. For example, Minkin provided information about Marshank to *1518 Agents Ames and Yamashita on numerous occasions in the months prior to Marshank's arrest in October 1987.
+O and Y. Minkin often called the agents to give them information on Marshank’s activities.
+10 Def.Ex.
+Y. For example, Minkin provided information about Marshank to *1518 Agents Ames and Yamashita on numerous occasions in the months prior to Mar-shank’s arrest in October 1987.
 RT at 3-583, 3-599, 3-720 3-742.
-In August 1987 Minkin met with Ames and Yamashita to help the agents decipher "the matrix" previously provided by Minkin, Crawford and Ohlgart and to provide the government with additional information.
+In August 1987 Minkin met with Ames and Yamashita to help the agents decipher “the matrix” previously provided by Minkin, Crawford and Ohlgart and to provide the government with additional information.
 RT at 3-717-18.

-Yamashita's notes dated October 9, 1987, one week after Marshank was arrested in Florida, indicate that Minkin called Yamashita and gave him the location of Deborah Hawkins, a witness the government was looking for in the Marshank case.
+Yamashita’s notes dated October 9, 1987, one week after Marshank was arrested in Florida, indicate that Minkin called Yama-shita and gave him the location of Deborah Hawkins, a witness the government was looking for in the Marshank case.
 Def.Ex.
 Y; RT at 3-743.
-An undated note indicates that Minkin called Yamashita and gave him the name of somebody with whom Marshank allegedly distributed cocaine.
+An undated note indicates that Minkin called Yamashita and gave him the name of somebody with whom Mar-shank allegedly distributed cocaine.
 Def.
 Ex.
 Y; RT at 3-762.
-On yet another occasion, Minkin called Yamashita and gave the agent the name of an individual who was willing to provide the government with incriminating information concerning Marshank.
+On yet another occasion, Minkin called Yamashita and gave the agent the name of an individual who was willing to provide the government with incriminating information concerning Mar-shank.
 RT at 3-760.

 Agent Heng testified that he had at least fifteen discussions with Minkin after the attorney was fired by Marshank.
 RT at 3-792.
 During at least some of these conversations, Minkin provided Heng with information concerning Marshank.
 RT at 3-792.

 In November 1987, FBI Agent Rasmussen met with AUSA Zanides, who had taken over the Marshank case from Peter Robinson.
 RT at 2-445.
 Zanides informed Rasmussen that he was going to dismiss the 1987 indictment against Marshank.
 The AUSA believed that the evidence gathered was insufficient to result in a conviction at trial and believed that Marshank had been undercharged.
 RT at 2-445-46; Gov. In Camera Submission, Ex.
 II.
-In a November 25, 1987 memorandum to then U.S. Attorney Joseph Russoniello ("Zanides Memorandum"), Zanides explained that the reason the case had been brought so early was because it was expected that Marshank would cooperate and provide information about the thirty-five ton Hartog load.
+In a November 25, 1987 memorandum to then U.S. Attorney Joseph Russoniello (“Zanides Memorandum”), Zanides explained that the reason the case had been brought so early was because it was expected that Mar-shank would cooperate and provide information about the thirty-five ton Hartog load.
 Gov. In Camera Submission, Ex.
 II at 2.
 While Zanides dismissed the 1987 indictment, it was his intention to re-indict Marshank after further investigation.
 RT at 2-446.

 After the dismissal of the first indictment, the investigation of Marshank continued.
-In December 1987, Minkin attended a meeting with San Francisco-based government agents working on the Marshank case and introduced Crawford and Ohlgart to the agents in order to "lay the ground-work for further meetings."
+In December 1987, Minkin attended a meeting with San Francisco-based government agents working on the Marshank case and introduced Crawford and Ohlgart to the agents in order to “lay the groundwork for further meetings.”
 Def.Ex.
 Q; RT at 3-738-39.
-Agent Rasmussen had continuing contact with Minkin after Marshank's first indictment was dismissed and up through October 1990.
+Agent Rasmussen had continuing contact with Minkin after Mar-shank’s first indictment was dismissed and up through October 1990.
 RT at 2-473-77.
 Minkin called Rasmussen on various occasions to give the agent information on individuals, including Marshank, in whom the government might have an interest.
 RT at 2-474.

 Minkin testified at the June 28, 1990 grand jury proceedings leading to the instant indictment against Marshank.
-In fact, Minkin did not stop providing information to the government about Marshank until after the motion to dismiss at issue here was filed and AUSA Howden, the most recent prosecutor assigned to the case, instructed government agents not to have any more contact with the defendant's former attorney.
+In fact, Minkin did not stop providing information to the government about Marshank until after the motion to dismiss at issue here was filed and AUSA Howden, the most recent prosecutor assigned to the case, instructed government agents not to have any more contact with the defendant’s former attorney.
 RT at 2-477, 3-810.
+DISCUSSION

-The defendant argues that the indictment against him must be dismissed because the government engaged in prosecutorial misconduct which violated his Fifth Amendment right to due process and Sixth Amendment right to assistance of counsel.
+The defendant argues that the indictment against him must be dismissed because the government engaged in prosecu-torial misconduct which violated his Fifth Amendment right to due process and Sixth Amendment right to assistance of counsel.

 I. Fifth Amendment